What to do when you can’t avoid it!

 By: Roy Helsing

-Most Boards of Directors understand that reserve funds are “reserved” for the maintenance, restoration, repair and replacement of the common area components.
-They can also be used to pay for legal fees related to construction defect litigation.
-Using them for any other reason is simply in violation of the Civil Code.
+Most Boards of Directors understand that HOA reserves are “reserved” for the maintenance, restoration, repair, and replacement of the common area components.
+Reserve funds can also be used to pay for legal fees related to construction defect litigation.
+Using them for any other reason is simply in violation of the California Civil Code.

 But sometimes, the association can be in a position where it is temporarily out of money.
 That can be because of either: